ErlyORM/aleppo/README.md

 Aleppo: ALternative Erlang Pre-ProcessOr
 ========================================

-Aleppo is an alternative to epp(3erl), and is mainly intended for Erlang compiler hackers.
+Aleppo is an alternative to `epp(3erl)`, and is mainly intended for Erlang compiler hackers.
+The problem with EPP is that it only operates on Erlang source files.
+Aleppo will operate directly on tokens returned by erl_scan.

     erl_scan -> *aleppo* -> erl_parse -> compile